AydamirMirzayev/Add-Annotorious-to-Your-Local-Webpage/README.md

 1.
 Before adding Annotorious to your webpage you first need to create one.
 If you already have your webpage you can omit this step.
-1.1 To create the webpage to your project folder i.e whenever you want to store the files of this project and create a .txt file.
+1.1 To create the webpage, go to your project folder i.e wherever you want to store the files of this project and create a .txt file.
 Omit special chracter in the name of the .txt file.
 1.2 Open your txt file and paste the text provided in this link https://www.codecademy.com/articles/local-web-page.
 This will be the main body of your webpage.
 Save and close the txt file and rename